AlexanderCannon/byop/README.md

 The snapshots it creates can be peer reviewed during a pull request, and ensure that if you changed the markup it was because you meant them to.
 You can see [examples](src/app/components/Counter/__tests__/__snapshots__/index.spec.tsx.snap) of the snapshots it generates in my codebase.

 #### 🏝Visual Snapshots
-The brilliant Chrome team at google gave us [Puppeteer](https://pptr.dev/), a tool for headless browser testing that JavaScript developers have no excuse not to use.
+The brilliant Chrome team at Google gave us [Puppeteer](https://pptr.dev/), a tool for headless browser testing that JavaScript developers have no excuse not to use.
 This can replace and augment some of the selenium testing that you might have traditionally carried out, but with no need to learn selenium.

 Puppeteer will allow you to take screenshots of the browser as you interact with it, this is amazingly powerful, especially when combined with packages like [jest-image-snapshot](https://www.npmjs.com/package/jest-image-snapshot).
 Jest image snapshot allows you to compare new images with old ones.
 Someone accidentally made the header purple, or broke a link to an image.
 Traditionally you need a person to verify these sorts of bugs, but with Jest image snapshot you can get a computer to check it at build time!

 Using a combination of Puppeteer & Jest image snapshot we can verify behaviour and look simultaneously, in a way that mimics the way users will actually use the site.
 With enough patience you can even script the journey for users with screen-readers, and know at build time if you've broken your websites accessibility.

+You can see my example tests [here](/src/app/components/Counter/__tests__/index.browser.spec.ts) and their outputs[here](/src/app/components/Counter/__tests__/__image_snapshots__).

+### CI/CD

+You should be also running a host of other tools to verify correctness of your build.
+As a developer you know the tools you want to use to automate and verify your workflow.

+Want to do performance testing?
+Why not check out [autocannon](https://github.com/mcollina/autocannon).

+Want to a final safety net to protect your users?
+You can add [lighthouse](https://github.com/GoogleChromeLabs/lighthousebot) to your build step!

+Want to keep ahead of all those NPM packages you use GitHib can provide you with [security alerts](https://github.com/AlexanderCannon/byop/network/alerts) and [dependabot](https://dependabot.com/) can keep your packages up to date.

+There are countless ways to automate countless things.
+These are just some examples of my favourites.
+Whatever you pick, get out there and automate things! 🚀